Wisteria eclair

 – a hazelnut biscuit,

-– a creamy praline insert,
+– a creamy praline insert

-– a hazelnut mousse,
+– a vanilla mousse

-– a chocolate decoration,
+– a praline crunch,

-– velvet spray.
+– a white velvet spray,

-Silikomart half sphere mould x15 cavities
+– Silikomart half sphere mould X15

 Ingredients